phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ```
 Well, we get a different error now, so it seems like we're making progress :).

-We see that `xargo` downloads the corresponding source code for our nightly version from the Rust servers and then compiles a new _sysroot_ for our new target.
+We see that `xargo` downloads the corresponding source code for our Rust nightly from the Rust servers and then compiles a new _sysroot_ for our new target.
 A sysroot contains the various pre-compiled crates such as `core`, `alloc`, and `collections`.

 However, a strange error occurs when compiling `core`:

 ```
 LLVM ERROR: SSE register return with SSE disabled